lydtechconsulting/component-test-framework/README.md

 1. Use `containers.stayup` to avoid Testcontainers destroying the containers after the test has completed - read more about that  [[here](README.md#keeping-docker-containers-up-between-test-runs)].
 Then use the `docker logs` command to find and fix the problem
 2. Use the `service.container.logging.enabled` property to log the service's logs to stdout which will be available in the Maven log as lines prefixed with the container name such as `INFO container.my-maven-app-1`

+Similar approaches can be used to obtain the logs for any backing service.
+All backing services will typically have a property such as `<service-name>.container.logging.enabled` such as `kafka.container.logging.enabled` - see [[Supported Technologies/backing services](README.md#supported-technologiesbacking-services)] to allow their logs to be included in the output.

+Note that in Gradle, you typically won't see the output when running the tests.
+In order to do that, include the `--info` flag, e.g. `./gradlew clean componentTest --info`

 ## Dependency conflicts
 Occasionally, there can be a conflict between the versions of Java libraries needed by the Component Test Framework, and the versions used in the application (typically managed by Spring in a Java application).
 The cleanest solution to this is typically to include a dependency management section inside your `component` profile of the pom and specify the required versions.
 An example is below: